Skip to main content

 Ofsted's Social Care Common Inspection Framework (SCCIF) was updated in April 2025 with a sharper focus on placement stability, how homes manage children with high or complex needs, and how accurately placement decisions reflect the registered Statement of Purpose.
 That last point matters enormously — an inspector who finds a mismatch between your Statement of Purpose and the children currently in your care can cite that as a leadership and management concern, regardless of the quality of the care being delivered.

 The registration process itself remains a significant barrier for new entrants.
-Ofsted targets 12 weeks to process a complete application — but "complete" is the operative word.
-Applications that arrive without a Regulation 16-compliant Statement of Purpose, or with a policy set that does not map to the Children's Homes (England) Regulations 2015 , routinely take much longer.
-Ofsted's own social care blog has identified incomplete applications as the primary cause of delays.
-(The most common single failure: the organisation details in the SC1 do not match the Companies House register — a straightforward but costly error.)
+Ofsted publishes guidance on what a complete application requires.
+Applications that arrive without a Statement of Purpose addressing Regulation 16, or with a policy set that does not map to the Children's Homes (England) Regulations 2015 , cannot progress until the required information is supplied.
+Ofsted's current guidance says the company name used in the application must match Companies House exactly.

 Meanwhile, on the commercial side, the placement market has tightened.
 Local authorities are under sustained financial pressure.
 Many have moved residential children's placement commissioning onto Dynamic Purchasing Systems or competitive mini-competition frameworks — which means operators who are not actively monitoring procurement portals are simply not in the room when contracts are awarded.